liborty/rstats/README.md

 ### Documentation

-To see the documentation, click the link on the right.
-Then, to see just the skeletal comments, select a trait of interest.
-To see more deailed comments plus some examples, scroll to the bottom of the trait and unclick [+] to the left of the `implementations` of the trait.
-To see tests, consult `tests.rs`.
+Follow the 'documentation' link.
+Then select a trait of interest to see the skeletal comments on the prototype function declarations in lib.rs.
+To see more detailed comments, plus some examples from the implementation files, scroll to the bottom of the trait and unclick [+] to the left of the `implementations` of the trait.
+To see the tests, consult `tests.rs`.

 To run the tests, use single thread.
 It will be slower but will produce the results in the right order: